 Crimes can generally be broken down into two categories: crimes against property and crimes against a person.
 We will look at each of these categories and tell you what steps you should take to attempt to prevent becoming a victim.

-Calvin College and the surrounding neighborhood go through periods when they are targeted by bicycle thieves.
+Calvin University and the surrounding neighborhood go through periods when they are targeted by bicycle thieves.

 Here are steps you can take to deter bicycle theft, and if it does occur, to help in the possible recovery of your bicycle: